 If a company has the following URL:

 The assertion consumer URL can be located at this URL:

 You can see the assertion claim URL in the SubjectConfirmationData element in SAML responses.

 <saml:SubjectConfirmationData NotOnOrAfter="2014-06-16T17:30:29Z" Recipient="https://mycompany.na1.xmatters.com/sp/SSO.saml2"/>

-Before you can configure SAML for xMatters, you must obtain information about how your identity provider configures SSO and obtain certificates for your production and non-production instances.
+Before you can configure SAML for xMatters, you must obtain information about how your identity provider configures SSO and obtain a certificate for your instance.
+If you have separate production and non-production instances, you will most likely have different IdP configurations for each instance, and they will require different SAML certificates.
 The following sections describe the information that is required from your identity provider.

 This identifier is a unique representation of identity provider.